floor9design-ltd/test-data-generator/README.md

 Some of the included functions are very simple, but the small amounts of code, such as filtering or formatting add up to a lot of duplication.
 In fact, this is the reason the package came about.
-It simply centralises this code, allowing a centralised point to catch all this nuance.
+It simply centralises this code, allowing a single point to catch all this nuance.

 For example; it is simple to create a random date string, however there are several traps for random generation.
 MySQL date strings have bounds (after 1000-01-01), MySQL dates are padded with zeros (February is 02, not 2) and so on and so